 If you have purchased your font within the last two years, then you font is up to date.
 If you can’t find the swashes, check out the Using my fonts section of the FAQ.
 If you are using Samantha with Cricut®, please Contact me and I will send you a special version of Samantha designed specifically for Cricut.

-How do I know which file format (.ttf or .otf) to install?
+Choosing which file format (.ttf or .otf) to install

 Your font is available in two formats: TrueType Font file (.ttf) and OpenType Font file (.otf).
 If you have a Mac® or newer Windows® computer, install the .otf file(s).
 If you have an older Windows computer, install the .ttf files.